HenrytheVU/AnevisAssignment/README.md

 ## Pie Chart Generator

+This is a pretty straight forward approach to the given assignment.

 Functionalites of the App:
-Import the given ```piechart-data.xls``` sheet to generate a pie chart as pdf and save the imported data into a running PostgreSQL instance.
+Import the ```piechart-data.xls``` sheet to generate a pie chart as pdf and save the imported data into a running PostgreSQL instance.

 ## Quick Installation Guide

 This App runs on Java 8 & PostgreSQL

+Use maven to add all required dependencies.

 Find & run App.java under: